 ○ The automatic orders are meant to maintain the status quo.

-○ The automatic orders are binding on the plaintiff when the complaint or petition is signed and on the defendant when he or she is served.
+○ The automatic orders are binding on the plaintiff when the complaint or petition is signed, and on the defendant when he or she is served.

 ○ The automatic orders for custody matters are: